jeffcarey/pcap-mobile-challenge-jcarey/README.md

 The following were things I would look to do with more time or if this were a production app:
 * Unit and UI testing
 * Better usage of resource files for UI elements like padding, font sizes, etc.
+* Caching of images -- Currently they reload each time due to use of RecyclerView